-9.1 The Operator shall notify the Council in writing, within 7 days of becoming aware, if they are convicted or receives a caution for any criminal offence, or if they are declared insolvent, or if they are disqualified as a company director (or if the operator is a company or partnership, on conviction, caution, insolvency or disqualification of any of the directors or partners) during the period of the licence.
+- 9.1 The Operator is required to complete a basic disclosure check on each licence application.
+A yearly basic disclosure check is to be submitted to the Licensing Team - 9.2The Operator shall notify the Council in writing, within 7 working days of becoming aware, if they are convicted or receives a caution for any criminal offence, or if they are declared insolvent, or if they are disqualified as a company director (or if the operator is a company or partnership, on conviction, caution, insolvency or disqualification of any of the directors or partners) during the period of the licence.